Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Complexity analysis of for s

 \subsection{\DP\ complexity for \dpomdp s}

 According to Proposition~\ref{prop:dynamics_belief_and_bellman}, we can solve Problem~\eqref{eq:dpomdp_general_formulation} by computing $\valuefct_{0}\np{\belief_0}$ by means of Equations~\eqref{eq:bellman_dpomdp}.
-Solving \DP\ equations~\eqref{eq:bellman_dpomdp} implies that we are able to numerically evaluate the value functions at each reachable belief starting from $\belief_0$.
+Solving \DP\ equations~\eqref{eq:bellman_dpomdp} implies that we are able to numerically evaluate at each time $\timeindex \in \timeset$ the value functions $\valuefct_{\timeindex}$, not necessarily for every belief but, at least, for each \emph{reachable} belief starting from~$\belief_0$.
 Thus, we introduce the subsets of reachable beliefs starting from $\belief_0$.
 We start by formally defining the set of reachable beliefs, before we present our first complexity result on \DP\ for \dpomdp.

-The set of reachable beliefs $\BBR$ is defined as follows.
-Note that we use the upper index $\dataTuple$ to recall that we consider the set of reachable beliefs of a \dpomdp\ defined by the data tuple $\dataTuple$, in Equation~\eqref{eq:def_data_tuple_dpomdp}, whereas the upper index R stands for reachable.
+The set of reachable beliefs $\BBR_{\ic{1,\horizon}}$ is defined as follows.
+Note that we use the upper index $\dataTuple$ to recall that we consider the set of reachable beliefs of a \dpomdp\ defined by the data tuple $\dataTuple$, in Equation~\eqref{eq:def_data_tuple_dpomdp},

 \begin{definition} Let $\belief_0 \in \Delta\np{\XX}$ be given and consider the sequence $\nseqa{\BBR_{\timeindex}}{\timeindex \in \timeset}$ of subsets of the set of beliefs $\BB = \Delta(\XX) \cup \left\{ \cemeteryBelief \right\}$ defined by the induction